Custom Actions

 @result = myCustomAction()

-Recursion & Calling Other Actions
+Recursion & Calling Other Custom Actions

 It is possible to call other custom actions within the body of a custom action.
 You can then use this for recursion, running the same custom action with an eventual breakpoint.